Fall is Waynesboro's Prime Time

 While it’s not quite time for chunky sweaters and jack-o-lanterns, the weather’s turning crisp and the sky is clear blue.
-What a beautiful background for the bright colors found in Waynesboro’s Fall Foliage Art Festival as well as in the Valley’s best natural display: the autumn leaves.
+What a beautiful background for the bright colors found in the Virginia Fall Foliage Art Show and other signature fall events, as well as in the Shenandoah Valley’s best natural display: the autumn leaves.

 Leaf Peeping Along the Skyline Drive and Blue Ridge Parkway

-The Fall Foliage Art Show only brightens Waynesboro for one weekend, but the leaves will be on display for the next several weeks.
-Many things like temperature and rainfall determine the intensity and exact timing of the change, but the Virginia Department of Forestry predicts that colors will be at their peak around October 15-25.
+The Blue Ridge Mountains will come to life with fall color around mid-October and the autumn leaves will be on display for the next several weeks.
+Many things like temperature and rainfall determine the intensity and exact timing of the change, but the Virginia Department of Forestry predicts that colors will be at their peak around October 15th-25th, and you'll often still see color into early November.
 The shift happens first at higher elevations.
 Since it’s still pretty green in the Valley, how about leaf peeping along the Skyline Drive in Shenandoah National Park or along the Blue Ridge Parkway?
 The Skyline Drive stretches north for 105 miles toward Front Royal.
 Visitors can take advantage of a slow speed limit and 75 overlooks with places to park your car and stretch your legs.
-Want your 15 minutes of fame?
-Upload photos to SNP’s Fall 2021 Flickr Group.
-Your work might get selected for their weekly broadcast.
-If you’d rather watch the leaves change from the comfort of your couch, check out SNP’s fall color webcam.
+If you’d like to keep an eye on the progress up on Skyline Drive, watch the leaves change from the comfort of your couch, check out SNP’s fall color webcam.

 Both Skyline Drive and Blue Ridge Parkway get busy on the weekends during the month of October, so consider a weekday visit, or come early on the weekends.
 The fall color often lasts through the early part of November, too, if you’re looking for a less crowded time.